Revisiting the Platonic Representation Hypothesis: An Aristotelian View: Additional Experimental Results

 \subsection{Sensitivity to significance level $\alpha$}

 The main text uses a significance level of $\alpha=0.05$ throughout.
-A natural concern is whether the conclusions of the \gls{prh} analysis depend on this particular choice.
-We repeat the \gls{prh} evaluation from \Cref{sec:prh} with $\alpha \in \{0.01, 0.05, 0.10\}$ for representative global (CKA linear, CKA RBF) and local (\gls{mknn} with $k=10$) metrics.
+To confirm that the \gls{prh} conclusions are not sensitive to this choice, we repeat the \gls{prh} evaluation from \Cref{sec:prh} with $\alpha \in \{0.01, 0.05, 0.10\}$ for representative global (CKA linear, CKA RBF) and local (\gls{mknn} with $k=10$) metrics.

 \Cref{fig:alpha-cka-lin,fig:alpha-cka-rbf,fig:alpha-mknn} show that the conclusions are entirely invariant to the choice of $\alpha$.
 For global metrics, calibrated scores show no convergence trend at any significance level.
 For local metrics, calibrated scores retain their alignment trend across all three $\alpha$ values.
 Stricter thresholds ($\alpha=0.01$) produce slightly lower calibrated scores, while more permissive thresholds ($\alpha=0.10$) produce slightly higher ones, but the qualitative pattern is unchanged.
 This confirms that our findings are not an artifact of a particular significance level.